 Denes family escaped from Nazi Germany and went to Sweden.
 From there they emigrated to the United States when she was a teenager.
 She studied painting at the New School and Columbia University.
 In 1970, she joined the A.I.R.
 Gallery as a founding member.
-She came to abandon painting to focus on other ways to make her art, focusing on land art and earth works.
+She came to abandon painting for other ways to make her art, focusing on land art and earth works.

-Her ambitious earth works include: “Tree Mountain – A Living -Time Capsule” 1966, which is an 11,000 conifer forest in Finland.
-Her 1968 “Rice/Tree/Burial” in rural New York was the first large scale site-specific piece with ecological concerns.
+From the 1960s to the present day, Denes’ Land art in her “Public Works” series has dealt with land reclamation and environmental remediation.
+One of her early ambitious earth works is the 1968 “Rice/Tree/Burial” in rural New York.
+It was the first large scale site-specific piece with ecological concerns.
 It involved planting rice in a field and covering the surrounding trees in chains.

-Her most celebrated work was “Wheatfield – A Confrontation,” which transformed a barren plot of land near the former Twin Towers into fields of grain.
-For four months in 1982, she cultivated and harvested a two-acre field of wheat in Lower Manhattan’s.
+Her most celebrated work was “Wheatfield – A Confrontation,” which transformed a barren plot of land near New York City’s former Twin Towers into fields of grain.
+For four months in 1982, she cultivated and harvested a two-acre field of wheat in Lower Manhattan.
 In August when she harvested her crop, the yield was used to feed the city’s police horses.
 The landfill would eventually become Battery Park City.